✨ Health insurance, now in PayFit - learn more

 💷 All the rates & thresholds you need to know for 25/26...right here

-Use our annual leave calculator to work out how much leave your employees are entitled to, and learn more about holiday carry over and pay.
+Use our annual leave calculator to work out how much time off your employees are entitled to, and learn more about holiday carry over and pay.

-We all love a holiday, don't we?
-Whether it be to a fancy seaside resort, a relaxing city break or a staycation, there's nothing better than being able to turn work mode off and take some well-earned rest.
+We all love a holiday, don’t we?
+Whether it’s at a fancy seaside resort, a relaxing city break, or a staycation, there’s nothing better than being able to turn work mode off and take some well-earned rest.

 But for UK business owners, thinking about holidays also involves calculating annual leave for employees.
 When there’s a constant barrage of questions from sun-starved employees, this can get a little tricky, particularly around the topic of holiday carryover.